-For the Lottery Game, automated testing will always double check that the quiz for testing people’s understanding of the game is working correctly giving an incorrect answer to see if it will fail, and then giving the correct answers.
-For the actual Lottery Game, itself, it randomly chooses A or B for the forms to make sure the data goes in through the form as there is no tangible way to verify that a person gets an exact result, due to the randomness of the selection of the winning game for every single session.
+For the Lottery Game, automated testing double checks that the quiz for testing people’s understanding of the game is working correctly giving an incorrect answer to see if it will fail, and then giving the correct answers.
+For the actual Lottery Game, itself, it randomly chooses A or B for the forms to make sure the data goes in through the form as there is no tangible way to verify that a person gets an exact result, due to the random selection of the winning game for every single session.

-Focusing on the Biosecurity Game, automated testing conducts itself using different scenarios, the first being random where for every single form it produces a random value and performs checks on these values by replicating the same equations used in the code of the game and then comparing the results of the game with the results of the test using assert statements.
+In the Biosecurity Game, automated testing applies different scenarios, the first being random where for every single form it produces a random value and performs checks on these values by replicating the same equations used in the code of the game and then comparing the results of the game with the results of the test using assert statements.
 To be specific the values that are tested throughout the game are the costs of protection for every single round, the funds at the end of each round, any group pledges that were performed, and finally the approvals by players.
 In the random scenario, we use random values for every single form required.
 The automated tests conduct other scenarios in the order mentioned below, which each scenario will show the values used for each of the values being tested above:

 Quarter: 25% Max Protection for the cost of protection, funds are dependent on whether there was an outbreak or not and hence random and will not be mentioned further, group pledging is done randomly and the approvals are always -6.